From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 Wiesel is known as the head of the Presidential Commission on the Holocaust; Through his efforts, a memorial museum was created in Washington, dedicated to the catastrophe of the Jewish people.

-On account of Wiesel - 57 books, including his most famous work - the autobiography "Night", in which he described his memories of the horrors of life in concentration camps.
+Wiesel has 57 books to his name, including his most famous work, his autobiography Night, in which he described his memories of the horrors of life in concentration camps.

 On the subject: Trump nominated for the 2020 Nobel Peace Prize for the third time